fMeow/arangors/README.md

 - (Done) Milestone 0.3.x

-    Implement both sync and async client.
+    - [X] Implement both sync and async client.
 Also, offers a way to use custom HTTP client ecosystem.

-- (WIP) Milestone 1.0.x
+- (Done) Milestone 1.0.x

     Provides the API related to:
-    - (X) Graph Management
+    - [X] Index Management (since 0.4.3)
-    - (X) Index Management
+    - [X] Graph Management (since 0.4.5)
-    - ( ) User Management
+    - [X] User Management (since 0.5.4)

   In this stage, all operations available for database, collection and document should be implemented.

 ## Glance